 diag.plots[[5]] <- diag.plots[[5]] + geom_smooth(se = FALSE)

-‘s regression sum of squares in consideration of all regressors’ sum of squares?Read the article Kobina & Abledu, “Multiple Regression Analysis of the Impact of Senior Secondary School Certificate Examination (SSCE) Scores on the final Cumulative Grade Point Average (CGPA) of Students of Tertiary Institutions in Ghana.” (link here: https://pdfs.semanticscholar.org/68ba/ad469ae2f59f194f6e97f1c3d262fc2c6375.pdf).
+DISP to the regression model?
+In other words, what is the percentage of DISP‘s regression sum of squares in consideration of all regressors’ sum of squares?Read the article Kobina & Abledu, “Multiple Regression Analysis of the Impact of Senior Secondary School Certificate Examination (SSCE) Scores on the final Cumulative Grade Point Average (CGPA) of Students of Tertiary Institutions in Ghana.” (link here: https://pdfs.semanticscholar.org/68ba/ad469ae2f59f194f6e97f1c3d262fc2c6375.pdf).

 In your own words, state the authors’ research question.
 Are they trying to answer a causal question?